vfxpro99/usd-build-club/Readme.md

 Run the commands below in a **64-bit VS2015** Developer command prompt.

 Please note that the HDF5 integer and floating point detection logic works by failing and MSVC will pop up numerous Assertion dialogs.
-You will need to "Ignore" and "Cancel" each and every one of them.
-Yes, this is super annoying.
+Thus, it's necessary to "Ignore" and "Cancel" each and every one of them.
+This party game is super annoying, and HDF5 support in Alembic is being phased out.
+For the moment, Alembic is being compiled without HDF5 support.
-HDF5 will successfully build, as will Alembic, after you play this party game.

 ```
   mkdir Projects